Republicans in Congress were not functioning independently of one another on their first workday after the Independence Day holiday.

 The day after the White House responded to the GOP’s dissemination of the Weekly Standard blog item, its author penned a defense that reiterates his claims.
 He says he never said that $278,000 per job went to salaries, but "rather that each job has cost taxpayers $278,000."

-So where does that leave Boehner’s tweet that said "POTUS’ economists: ‘Stimulus’ Has Cost $278,000 per job."
+So where does that leave Boehner’s tweet -- and the identical claim from the NRCC -- that a report said the stimulus had cost $278,000 per job?

 - The figure attributed to the president’s economists does not appear anywhere in the White House report.